Menu Close

 Options:

 Homeowners have more decking choices than ever before.
 For fans of real wood, pressure-treated, cedar, and redwood are good, traditional choices.
-But hardwoods are coming into the picture, and several choices are available.
-Their longevity puts them in a league with composites, and they offer a luxurious, rich appearance you can’t get with other decking.
-They are more expensive than most other woods.
+But composite decking is becoming most popular.
+Their longevity, warranty and low maintenance qualities offer a long lasting appearance you can’t get with other decking.
+They are more expensive than basic wood options but not having yearly maintenance of staining, replacing boards, nails popping, etc. more than make up for it.

-For those searching for something different, composite decking and other synthetic materials are revolutionizing the industry.
+Synthetic materials are revolutionizing the industry.
 These products are as close to maintenance-free as you can get, and they last decades.
 They cost more than most wood, but the payback comes with reduced maintenance.
-The look is different from real wood, but some of the decking material we use looks like wood.
-We have built several decks with Horizon Decking in Ipe.
+The look is different from real wood, but some of the decking material options we use looks like wood.
+We have built many decks with Horizon Decking in Ipe shown in the photo.

 Size: